awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 - Put new item in the database (uses `DynamoDB:PutItem`)
 - Put new synthesized audio to Amazon S3 (uses `S3:PutObject`)

-## User flow
-The following list describes the happy path of a frontend user.

-1. Authenticate by using the Amazon Cognito hosted UI.
-2. Upload an image with text in a non-English language.
-3. Press the refresh button after a minute.
-4. See the original image alongside a English translation and a play button.
-5. Tap the play button and listen to the synthesized audio of the English translation.

 ---